What To Watch: TV Shows And Movies To Stream This Week

 What we have on our hands here is a Bachelor spinoff about an older gentleman looking for love from a group of similarly aged ladies.
 Which is… honestly kind of adorable.
 Good for them.
 And good for us, too, especially if one of the episodes features a date where they eat dinner at a diner at 4:45 and then go watch an episode of Columbo in matching recliners.
 This was written as a joke but honestly sounds kind of wonderful.
 That’s true love right there, people.

 Is The Morning Show the best drama on TV in a world absent Better Call Saul and Succession?
-It might be in the running, but it’s definitely the dramaest drama on TV, leaning on its star power to cut through moments that might be eye-roll-inducing if you weren’t so captivated by the screen presence of Jennifer Aniston, Reese Witherspoon, Billy Crudup, and Jon Hamm, who joins this season as a handsome version of Elon Musk.
+Well, no, but it’s definitely the dramaest drama on TV, leaning on its star power to cut through moments that might be eye-roll-inducing if you weren’t so captivated by the screen presence of Jennifer Aniston, Reese Witherspoon, Billy Crudup, and Jon Hamm, who joins this season as a handsome version of Elon Musk.
 Backstabbing, front-stabbing, walk and talks, politics, high tension, and ripped-from-the-headlines storylines all come together, yet again, with our news and media power players moving more fully toward the game of mergers, acquisitions, and boardroom battles where the real prizes can be found.

 The only “solo” spinoff of AMC’s post-apocalyptic world is upon us.
 Daryl is most entertaining character to send to France, and he’s also the least religious of the bunch, which makes it awfully funny to see him hanging with a bunch of nuns after waking up in France like “WTF?”
 Most of all, though, Daryl earns his “Big Ass Kicker” nickname and we also get a lovely character study of the most loyal and industrious survivor of Rick’s old bunch.
 The action also delivers, so get ready for crossbows and total chaos at Parisian landmarks.
 Pssst, we also chose the most essential to watch before this spinoff.